 There are two settings in which youth can participate in the Independent Living program — Cluster Site and Scattered Site.
 In addition to our Independent Living program, we also have a Preparation for Adult Living Program (PAL).
 Learn more about each program below.

-The Cluster Site Supervised Apartment Living (SAL) program is for boys ages 16.5 and older.
+The Cluster Site Supervised Apartment Living (SAL) program includes 18 beds for boys and girls ages 16.5 and older.
 We have recently expanded the program and have two locations-at the Ross Campus in Johnston and at the Richard O. Jacobson Transitional Living Center in south Des Moines.
 Youth are expected to have successfully completed a pre-independent living program of some kind, preferably on our Ross Campus, prior to being admitted to the program.

 The Scattered Site Supervised Apartment Living program is for youth ages 17 and up and consists of counselors working with youth living in their own apartments in the Des Moines metro area and surrounding communities.